 Chloride Reduction Program for Non-Residential Softening Funded through State of Minnesota

-MWQA is working with Fortin Consulting and the Minnesota Pollution Control Agency to continue keeping waterways in these communities clear of chloride contamination.
+MWQA is working with Fortin Consulting and the Minnesota Pollution Control Agency to continue keeping waterways in Avon, Altura and Medina, Minnesota, clear of chloride contamination.
 Water softening is one source of chloride contaminating Minnesota’s freshwater ecosystems, especially those that are connected to wastewater treatment facilities.
 There’s no economical way to remove chloride from a community’s wastewater, so the best practice for these situations is limiting chloride use at the source.

 If you work in Altura, Avon, or Medina at a commercial, industrial, or other non-residential facility that has a water softener, optimize your equipment to help minimize chloride pollution!
 Commercial and industrial businesses are eligible for free softening system optimizations through MWQA, as well as recommendations and assistance with improvements or replacements.
 Cost share funding for qualifying chloride reduction opportunities is available through MPCA and the Clean Water Land & Legacy Amendment.